canjs/canjs/docs/can-guides/commitment/recipes/cta-bus-map/cta-bus-map.md

   });
   ```

-- Insert a fragment into the page with:
+- A fragment is inserted into the page with:

   ```js
   document.body.appendChild(frag);